-- If you have what’s important for you as an employee, what will that bring you?
+- If you have what’s essential for you as an employee, what will that bring you?

 - What are the positive intentions a motivated employee has towards this job?

-Then think: what are the skills this person would naturally have to have, in order to comply with the tasks you have in mind for the specific position?
+Then think: what skills would this person naturally have to have to comply with the tasks you have in mind for the specific position?
 Would it be possible to learn at least some of these abilities during work?
-Could you organize an internship, in order to teach people without paying them while they learn?
+Could you organize an internship to teach people without paying them while they learn?

-Designing a job is important when you think in terms of make a clear selling pitch to all those who come across.
-Many start to think of the words to use to impress and attract candidates.
-But if you think smart, you don’t need to attract candidates.
+Designing a job is essential when you think about making a clear selling pitch to all who come across it.
+Many start to think of words to use to impress and attract candidates.
+But if you feel smart, you don’t need to attract candidates.
 That does not measure the success of a recruiting session.
-You want to make the future employees naturally come to you.
-The words will come by themselves when you put the employee’s shoes.
+Instead, you want to make the future employees naturally come to you.
+The words will come by themselves when you put on the employee’s shoes.

 Begin with the end in mind

 Do you want this position’s man or woman to remain in the company?
 For how long?
 Be realistic.
-If you search to find someone who’s developing fast, you can count on the need for self-growth in your company.
-If you cannot offer and have a plan to stimulate this, you can count that person is to leave the company at a certain moment.
-There are corporations which have the reputation of hiring people for 1-2 years, paying them less and letting them go work for other companies after that.
-Examples: Groupe Societe Generale, KPMG, MacDonald’s or in Romania, Business Magazin.
-They have a clear-cut outcome: to keep a low cost to salaries and advertise to students and beginners, willing to be paid a fair sum, but lower than paying experts.
+If you search to find someone developing fast, you can count on the need for self-growth in your company.
+If you cannot offer and have a plan to stimulate this, you can trust that person to leave the company at a particular moment.
+Some corporations have the reputation of hiring people for 1-2 years, paying them less, and letting them work for other companies after that.
+Examples: Groupe Societe Generale, KPMG, MacDonald’s, or in Romania, Business Magazin.
+They have a clear-cut outcome: to keep a low cost to salaries and advertise to students and beginners, willing to be paid a fair sum but lower than paying experts.

 Think of the employees you have now and how you found them.
-Think of where would naturally your future employee would spend his or her term.
-Thinking in “candidates” is poor thinking.
+Think of where your future employee would naturally spend his or her term.
+Thinking of “candidates” is poor thinking.
 Use your marketing mind.
-Think of future employees.
+Think of prospective employees.

-This kind of thinking will spare you a lot of latter work and money spent on all sorts of advertising expenses which you cannot afford to lose.
+This thinking will spare you a lot of later work and money spent on all sorts of advertising expenses you cannot afford to lose.

 Each job has several tasks to be managed within a time frame.
-This is in most cases extrapolated, assumed, by the employer, based on wishful thinking and on the current activity.
-But what if all the tasks assumed by the employer to be offered to the employer actually occupy 150 % of the time (s)he is paid for?
-And what if your company would develop, or lose activity that would solicit that position?
-Think of work flow as a dynamic.
+This is, in most cases, extrapolated, assumed, by the employer, based on wishful thinking and current activity.
+But what if all the tasks taken by the employer to be offered to the employer actually occupy 150 % of the time (s)he is paid for?
+And what if your company develops or loses activity that would solicit that position?
+Think of workflow as dynamic.
 Actually, planning for the quantity of workflow beforehand might seem like juggling.
 But there are some limits to it.
-Doing this also allows you to give a more thorough perspective on the future employer, letting him or her to know what might be expected.
+Doing this also gives you a more thorough perspective on the future employer, letting him or her know what might be expected.